-A photofacial is a 30-minute cosmetology procedure in which intense pulses of light are used to go deep into the skin.
+A Photofacial is 30 minute cosmetology procedure in which intense pulses of light are used to go deep into the skin.
 This photo rejuvenation causes collagen and blood vessels below the epidermis layer of the skin to constrict, reducing redness and age lines in the skin.
-The procedure has only minimal discomfort, while the redness and swelling that sometimes occur after treatment disappear after a short time.
-Most benefits of a photofacial treatment occur gradually in the weeks following treatment.
+The procedure has only minimal discomfort, while the redness and swelling that sometimes occur after treatment disappears after a short time.
+Most benefits of a Photofacial treatment occur gradually in the weeks following treatment.

 What happens during a photofacial treatment

 - While photorejuvenation treatment is in a process, high energy light waves are used to reduce or eliminate permanently many common effects that include aging facial wrinkles and skin discolorations.